glic3rinu/django-orchestra/README.md

     2. [Docker container (development)](INSTALLDEV.md)
     3. [Install on current system (production)](INSTALL.md)

-1. Copy orchestra SSH key to the servers to be managed, you can use `ssh-copy-id`:
+1. Copy orchestra SSH pub key to the servers to be managed, you can use `ssh-copy-id`:
     ```bash
     orchestra@panel:~ ssh-copy-id root@server.address
     ```
     Then add the servers using the web interface `/admin/orchestration/servers`, check that the SSH connection is working and Orchestra can report the uptime of the servers.

-2. Now configure service by service (domains, databases, webapps, websites, ...):
+2. It is recommended to configure one service at a time, staring with domains, databases, webapps, websites, ...
     1. Add the route via `/admin/orchestration/route/`
     2. Configure related settings on `/admin/settings/setting/`
     3. If required, configure related resources like Account disc limit, VPS traffic, etc `/resources/resource/`